stratisproject/BlockchainProgramming/other_types_of_ownership/arbitrary.md

 ## Arbitrary {#arbitrary}

-From Bitcoin 0.10, the **RedeemScript** can be arbitrary, which means that with the script language of Bitcoin, you can create your own definition of what “ownership” means.
+From Stratis 0.10, the **RedeemScript** can be arbitrary, which means that with the script language of Stratis, you can create your own definition of what “ownership” means.

-For example, I can give money to whoever either know my date of birth (dd/mm/yyyy) serialized in UTF8 either knows the private key of **1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB**.
+For example, I can give money to whoever either knows my date of birth (dd/mm/yyyy) serialized in UTF8 or knows the private key of **1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB**.

 The details of the script language are out of scope, you can easily find the documentation on various websites, and it is a stack based language so everyone having done some assembler should be able to read it.